anacweeks/anacweeks.github.io/_pages/media.md

 **Blogs I've written**

+Weeks, Ana Catalano and Anna Nordnes Helgøy. "[Being a councillor is still a difficult career for women – why this matters for democracy](https://theconversation.com/being-a-councillor-is-still-a-difficult-career-for-women-why-this-matters-for-democracy-290273).
+3 September 2026.
+The Conversation.

 Ruppanner, Leah, Ana Catalano Weeks and Helen Kowalewska. "[Earning more doesn’t lighten mothers’ mental loads – they do more regardless](https://theconversation.com/earning-more-doesnt-lighten-mothers-mental-loads-they-do-more-regardless-268486)" 5 November 2025.
 The Conversation.

 Weeks, Ana Catalano. "[Do Mothers Do More of the “Mental Load”?
 Gender Divisions in Daily and Episodic Cognitive Household Work](https://blogs.bath.ac.uk/iprblog/2024/12/16/do-mothers-do-more-of-the-mental-load-gender-divisions-in-daily-and-episodic-cognitive-household-work/)" 2024.
 Bath IPR Blog.